 The picture above with the girl in the yellow raincoat is panning and moving with the subject, However the picture below is simply a picture shot with a low shutter speed and creates the opposite effect.

-I love panning photography in Vietnam because the motorbikes seems to go at a pace that I can keep up with and get some great shots.
-Plus – when capturing Vietnam motorbike traffic you never know what you are going to get – they carry all kinds of crazy stuff on the back of those bikes!
-In a Saigon – a city of millions of motorbikes, you don’t have to wait long for one to come by – you can get a lot of practice in.
+I love panning photography in Vietnam because the motorbikes seem to go at a pace that I can keep up with and get some great shots.
+Plus, when capturing Vietnam motorbike traffic, you never know what you are going to get.
+They carry all kinds of crazy stuff on the backs of those bikes!
+In Saigon – a city of millions of motorbikes, you don’t have to wait long for one to come by – you can get a lot of practice in.

-So go to your favorite corner, set a focus point in the middle of the frame, bring down your shutter speed (use shutter priority mode normally represented by either an “S” or the letters “TV” on the mode dial on the top of your DSLR camera), losen your twisting hips up, and start to follow some subjects.
-As you are following the subject through your viewfinder, when they get to the your focal point you chose, then you snap the picture.
+So go to your favorite corner, set a focus point in the middle of the frame, and bring down your shutter speed (use shutter priority mode, normally represented by either an “S” or the letters “TV” on the mode dial on the top of your DSLR camera), loosen your twisting hips up, and start to follow some subjects.
+As you follow the subject through your viewfinder, when they get to the focal point you chose, then you snap the picture.
 I normally continue to follow them after the shot just to keep in the flow of things.

 Here are some of my best panning shots in Saigon.
 I hope you go out and try some for yourself!